-- 3.3.1 Candidates on Provisional Status: - 3.3.1.1 Time Limit: Provisional requirements must be completed within the first year of residency, and prior to the acceptance of the thesis/dissertation proposal.
-Students requiring more time to complete provisional courses may petition the Graduate Student Affairs Committee with a request for a specific extension. - 3.3.1.2 Minimum Grade Requirement: Credit must be earned (2.0 or above) in courses taken to fulfill undergraduate deficiencies. - 3.3.1.3 Course requirements: Provisional students are required to take at least nine credit hours of which at least six must be regular graduate credit courses.
-Special problems courses or seminar courses do not count as regular graduate credit courses. - 3.3.1.4 Minimum Grade Point Average: Students on a provisional program are required to attain a 3.0 grade point average by the end of the second semester; this includes courses taken to complete undergraduate deficiencies and any science courses taken outside the department. - 3.3.1.5 Withdrawal from Program: Failure to complete the provisional agreement will result in the student being required to withdraw from the program. - 3.3.2 Part-time Status: A part-time student will be required to: - 3.3.2.1 Submit a statement from their employer stating that he/she will give the student release time to complete courses. - 3.3.2.2 Enroll in a minimum of three credits per semester.
-(One credit for PhD students who have passed the comprehensive examination.) - 3.3.2.3 Maintain a 3.0 GPA after two semesters. - 3.3.2.4 Adhere to the same timelines for completing department requirements as for full-time students unless otherwise approved by the Graduate Student Affairs Committee and Department Chair.
+See Appendix B for additional requirements.

+3.3.1 Candidates on Provisional Status:

+Time Limit: Provisional requirements must be completed within the first year of residency, and prior to the acceptance of the thesis/dissertation proposal.
+Students requiring more time to complete provisional courses may petition the Graduate Student Affairs Committee with a request for a specific extension.

+Minimum Grade Requirement: Credit must be earned (2.0 or above) in courses taken to fulfill undergraduate deficiencies.

+Course requirements: Provisional students are required to take at least nine credit hours of which at least six must be regular graduate credit courses.
+Special problems courses or seminar courses do not count as regular graduate credit courses.

+Minimum Grade Point Average: Students on a provisional program are required to attain a 3.0 grade point average by the end of the second semester; this includes courses taken to complete undergraduate deficiencies and any science courses taken outside the department.

+Withdrawal from Program: Failure to complete the provisional agreement will result in the student being required to withdraw from the program.

+3.3.2 Part-time Status:

+A part-time student will be required to:

+Submit a statement from their employer stating that he/she will give the student release time to complete courses.

+Enroll in a minimum of three credits per semester.
+(One credit for PhD students who have passed the comprehensive examination.)

+Maintain a 3.0 GPA after two semesters.

+Adhere to the same timelines for completing department requirements as for full-time students unless otherwise approved by the Graduate Student Affairs Committee and Department Chair.

-3.3.3 Research Credit Limitations: Prior to submitting a thesis/dissertation proposal: M.S. candidates may enroll for a maximum of one thesis research credit (GLG 899); Ph.D. candidates may enroll for a maximum of seven dissertation research credits (GLG 999).
+3.3.3 Research Credit Limitations:

+Prior to submitting a thesis/dissertation proposal: M.S. candidates may enroll for a maximum of one thesis research credit (GLG 899); Ph.D. candidates may enroll for a maximum of seven dissertation research credits (GLG 999).
 Until a proposal is submitted, subsequent research credits will not be allowed and students who enroll for GLG 899/999 credits in excess of the above limits must drop these credits immediately upon notification.
 If a student fails to drop these credits, the Department will drop these credits from the student's schedule; the student will be notified of the action.